zainababbas514/demo_web_shop_automation/README.md

 * Checkout and order placement
 * Order confirmation validation

-Detailed manual test cases are maintained separately in the `cypress/testCases` folder.
+Detailed manual test cases are maintained separately in the `testCases` folder.

 ## ✨ Framework Features